marcelmorgan/forex/README.md

 end
 ```

-### TabularRate
+### TabularRates

-`TabularRate` allows you to simplify the process of parsing a table of rates.
+`TabularRates` allows you to simplify the process of parsing a table of rates.
 Simply find the table and pass it along with options of what values are in which
 columns (zero indexed).